 A letter from the director:

-First, that camp still FEELS like camp did a generation or two ago.
+Second, that camp still FEELS like camp did a generation or two ago.
 We haven't lost our roots.
 We still play in the woods, swim in the lake, cook hotdogs over a fire, shout the Ish..., and play Capture the Flag on opening night.

-But second, camp is vastly different behind the scenes than it was even a generation ago.
+But third, camp is vastly different behind the scenes than it was even a generation ago.
 Staff screening is much more thorough, training is more intensive, safety procedures are tighter, and regulations are stricter.
 We have taken a strong stand to prevent and handle bullying and conflict at camp.
 Our continuity of leadership over the last decades has allowed us to really refine our program and improve our quality.
 For example, daily we check in with counselors to discuss the campers in each cabin to make sure that they are feeling safe, making friends, and having a great experience.
 We don't want anybody to fall through the cracks.

 We have a lot of information for you in this section of the website.
 Hopefully you can find the answers to your questions here.
 If not, feel free to send us an email or give me a call.

 Doug Vanderwell, Executive Director (616-460-6584)